walshbr/introduction-to-text-analysis/close_reading/close_reading.md

 You can answer these questions any number of ways, and this ambiguity is part of the point.
 Close reading as a method is a way of training yourself to look for details, the evidence that you will use to interpret a passage.
 This evidence then becomes the material you use to produce an analysis of your own \(sometimes also called a close reading\).
 Using the questions about _Anecdotes on the Countess du Barry_, I might make the argument that these sentences establish her as an object, a commerical good or a commodity for the king's consumption.
 I might also think that the Count du Barry's words render him as vulgar and coarse, a figure unworthy of contact with the court of Versailles.

+## Primary and Secondary Texts for Historical Analysis

 In addition to reading texts closely, you also want to think about what the text is and its relationship to its historical context.
 For starters, you need to know if the work you are reading is a **primary** text or a **secondary** text.
 [Here](http://umb.libguides.com/c.php?g=351019&p=2367357) is a good set of definitions:

 > **Primary Sources** are immediate, first-hand accounts of a topic, from people who had a direct connection with it.